 Adding a URL resource is the same as adding a hyperlink to a web-page.
-This is a great way to share a link to an external site such as research journal or library resource.
+This is a great way to share a link to an external site such as a YouTube video, research journal, or library resource.

 IMS Content Packages

 These packages are often bundled with CD/DVD or web resources that are affiliated with publishers and textbooks.
-If you have a IMS Content Package you would like to install, please contact the CRDC for one on one assistance.
+If you have a IMS Content Package you would like to install, please contact the Teaching Centre for one-on-one assistance.